Clan Lab Addresses

 - It has not been 180 days since the seizure of the lab on a “property” as defined by IC 5-2-6-19(b);

-- A “property” was certified clean by submission of form 53276 to IDEM and the ISP prior to the initial 180 day wait period expiring;
+- A “property” was certified clean by submission of form 53276 to the Indiana State Department of Health (ISDH) and ISP prior to the initial 180 day wait period expiring.

 If it has been disclosed through a real estate transaction that a clan lab was on the property for sale but it is not listed on the website, contact the ISP Meth Suppression Section at 317-234-4591 or within Indiana 1-877-MSS-METH.
 ISP can determine if the property was delisted after cleanup or if a lab was never reported to the Indiana State Police for that location.